Silverdale, Washington: Public schools

-Health
+Healthcare

 A branch of what was then, Harrison Medical Center, now St. Michael Medical Center, opened on Myhre Road in 2000.
 St. Michael Medical Center is a part of Virginia Mason Franciscan Health, under Catholic Health Initiatives (CHI).
 A new expansion to St. Michael Medical Center was completed and opened to the public in December 2020.
 The hospital features a Level III Trauma Center and helipad, birth center, and cancer care.
 St. Michael Medical Center is in America's 50 Best Hospitals for cardiac surgery (2021).

 St. Michael Medical Center is the only one of two hospitals on the Kitsap Peninsula, St. Anthony Hospital in Gig Harbor, Washington, being the other.
 In 2022 staffing issues have been a major ongoing issue at the hospital.